rayrwang/kine/README.md

 \*written by Opus 4.8

-Built for Minecraft 26.1.2 — the first unobfuscated release — against Mojang mappings (not Yarn), on the Fabric loader.
-Client-side only; every cheat is off by default and toggled from the settings menu (press K).
-All gameplay state is read live from the client each tick and verified against the actual game classes, so the numbers below are the real in-game behaviour rather than estimates.
+Built for Minecraft 26.1.2 — the first unobfuscated release — against Mojang mappings on Fabric.
+Client-side only; every cheat is off by default and toggled from the settings menu (K).
+State is read live from the client each tick, so the numbers below are real in-game behaviour.

 ### Elytra autopilot

-There are no fireworks involved.
-The autopilot flies a fixed pitch oscillation — a "porpoise" — that trades altitude and speed back and forth to sustain roughly level cruise:
+No fireworks.
+The autopilot flies a fixed pitch oscillation — a "porpoise" — trading altitude and speed to sustain roughly level cruise: dive ~34° to build airspeed, then at ~44 m/s snap the nose up ~48° and hold briefly (elytra physics make the climb outvalue the dive), then ease back to the dive angle over ~1 s and repeat.

-1. Nose down to a shallow dive (~34°) to build airspeed.
-2. When horizontal speed crosses ~44 m/s, snap the nose up hard (~48° above horizon) and hold briefly.
-Elytra physics amplify the speed-to-altitude conversion, so the climb more than pays back the dive.
-3. Ease the nose back down to the dive angle over about a second, and repeat.

-A flight director draws the commanded pitch as a moving bar; the autopilot (P to engage) just follows it, smoothing the pitch changes and capping how fast it can move the nose so it never snaps violently.
-A/D nudge the heading, and any real mouse movement instantly hands control back to you.

-Engagement uses hysteresis so the dive can't accidentally disarm it: you need clear air at least ~120 blocks below to arm, and it stays armed until you drop below ~48 blocks.
-Below that, a "TOO LOW TO ACTIVATE AUTOPILOT" advisory shows instead.
-Altitude comes from a downward block scan (a radio altimeter), shown on the HUD as height above ground rather than sea level.
+A flight director draws the commanded pitch as a bar; the autopilot (P to engage) follows it with smoothed, rate-limited pitch so it never snaps.
+A/D nudge heading; any real mouse movement hands control back instantly.
+Engagement uses hysteresis — ~120 blocks of clear air below to arm, staying armed until you drop below ~48 (a "TOO LOW" advisory otherwise).
+Altitude is a downward block scan (radio altimeter), shown as height above ground.

 ### Range and endurance

-While you're wearing an elytra the HUD estimates how much longer you can stay up and how far you can go.
-Endurance counts the durability left on the worn wing plus every spare you can actually reach in the air — inventory and offhand, but not shulker boxes (you'd have to land) — and scales each one by its Unbreaking level, which multiplies effective flight time.
-XP bottles and Mending aren't counted: there's no XP source in the air yet.

-Reserves are held back the way aviation fuel planning does it: a 5% contingency, plus a final reserve sized to glide down safely from your current altitude (bigger the higher you are).
-That reserve follows a smoothed altitude, so the porpoise's constant up-and-down doesn't make the readouts pulse — the durability failsafe itself still reads your true instantaneous height, where the conservative number is wanted.
-The endurance estimate hits zero right as that failsafe would trigger.
+While wearing an elytra the HUD estimates how long you can stay up and how far you can go.
+Endurance sums the worn wing's durability plus every spare you can reach in the air — inventory and offhand, not shulker boxes — each scaled by its Unbreaking level; XP bottles and Mending aren't counted (no XP source aloft yet).
+Reserves follow aviation fuel planning: a 5% contingency plus a final reserve sized to glide down from your current altitude, taken off a smoothed altitude so the porpoise doesn't make the readouts pulse — the failsafe itself reads true instantaneous height.
+Endurance hits zero just as that failsafe would trigger.

-Range is endurance times your *own* cruise speed: a rolling mean of measured horizontal velocity, taken over whole porpoise cycles so the fast dives and slow climbs cancel out instead of making it wander.
-Before it has a full cycle of samples it falls back on a nominal cruise figure, so the readout works from the first second rather than sitting blank.
-The distance it shows is then eased into a steady decline rather than left to twitch with every durability step — smoothed, but without the optimistic "you can reach further than you can" bias a naive rolling average would introduce.
+Range is endurance times your measured cruise speed — a rolling mean over whole porpoise cycles, so the fast dives and slow climbs cancel rather than making it wander — falling back to a nominal figure until a full cycle of samples exists.
+Range and ETA are both eased into a steady decline rather than left to twitch with each durability step: smoothed, but without the optimistic "reach further than you can" bias a naive average would add.

 ### Elytra durability failsafe and auto-swap

-When the worn wing drops below the safe-glide reserve for your altitude, you get a land-immediately warning, and the mod tries to save the flight with a two-tier auto-swap:
+When the worn wing drops below the safe-glide reserve for your altitude you get a land-immediately warning and a two-tier auto-swap:

-- **At the warning:** if you have a spare elytra fresh enough to clear the warning outright, it hot-swaps it on automatically.
-If your best spare wouldn't clear it, nothing happens — the warning deliberately stays up so you land, rather than shuffling you onto another nearly-dead wing.
+- **At the warning:** hot-swap to a spare with enough flight time — durability × Unbreaking — to clear the warning outright.
+If your best spare wouldn't, nothing happens — the warning stays up so you land, rather than shuffling you onto another near-dead wing.
-- **About to break:** once durability is critically low, it swaps to *any* fresher spare you have left, just to keep you airborne.
+- **About to break:** once durability is critically low, swap to *any* spare with more flight time left.
 The only priority left is not dying.

-Swaps go through real container-click packets (the same path the inventory screen uses), and only run with no screen open and an empty cursor so they can't strand an item.
-If there's nothing left to swap to, then on autopilot — if you don't take control within five seconds — it disconnects you, logging out before the wing breaks so you don't fall to your death.
-Flying manually it only ever warns.
+Swaps go through real container-click packets and only run with no screen open and an empty cursor, so they can't strand an item.
+With nothing left to swap, on autopilot — if you don't take control within five seconds — it disconnects you, logging out before the wing breaks so you don't fall to your death.
+Flying manually it only warns.

 ### Terrain crash protection

-A movement hook watches for the ground, ceilings, and walls along your trajectory and bleeds off only the component of velocity heading *into* a surface — it never steers or redirects you, so it can't itself cause a crash.
-Ground approaches get flared to a survivable descent rate and fall damage is cushioned; walls are caught along the actual descending path rather than just straight ahead.
+A movement hook bleeds off only the velocity component heading *into* a surface — ground, ceiling, or wall along your actual descending path — and never steers you, so it can't itself cause a crash.
+Ground approaches are flared to a survivable descent rate and fall damage cushioned.
 It reduces impacts but can't guarantee zero damage, since damage is ultimately server-authoritative.

 ### AFK damage protection

-A dead-man switch for when you've stepped away from the keyboard.
-The mod tracks the last time you gave any input — a movement or action key, the mouse actually turning the view (the autopilot moving the camera for you doesn't count, so a hands-off flight still reads as idle), or simply having a screen open.
-If you then take any damage after fifteen seconds with no input, it logs you out before something can finish you off unattended.
-It triggers on a fresh hit or any health drop in a tick, and reads the damage source straight off the client — the game records it on the same tick the blow lands — so the disconnect screen can name what hit you.
-That message is deliberately worded as a precaution rather than a death notice, and names the source by attacker or damage type instead of borrowing the game's obituary phrasing.
-It complements the autopilot's own dead-man switch, which only fires when the autopilot disengages: this covers damage taken while it's still flying you, or while you're on foot.
+A dead-man switch for when you've stepped away.
+It tracks your last real input — a movement or action key, the mouse actually turning the view (the autopilot moving the camera for you doesn't count), or an open screen.
+If you take any damage after fifteen seconds idle, it logs you out before something finishes you off, naming the source by attacker or damage type — read straight off the client and worded as a precaution rather than an obituary.
+It complements the autopilot's own dead-man switch (which only fires on disengage), covering damage taken while it's still flying you, or while you're on foot.

 ### Combat and movement

-Projectile targeting predicts where an incoming or outgoing projectile is going and can either draw a lead reticle or aim for you (aimbot, off by default), with optional glowing outlines on projectiles.
-A separate dodge feature reads each incoming projectile's closest approach and nudges you laterally out of the way.
-Fall prevention stops you walking off drops taller than three blocks unless you jump first.
+Projectile targeting predicts where an incoming or outgoing projectile is going and either draws a lead reticle or aims for you (aimbot, off by default), with optional glowing outlines.
+A dodge feature reads each incoming projectile's closest approach and nudges you laterally clear.
+Fall prevention stops you walking off drops over three blocks unless you jump first.

 ### A note on anti-cheat

-The HUD readouts are invisible to servers.
-The movement and inventory features — autopilot, fall prevention, crash protection, dodge, auto-swap — send normal-looking inputs and packets and are lower risk, but a strict anti-cheat could still flag things like an armor swap mid-flight.
+HUD readouts are invisible to servers.
+The movement and inventory features — autopilot, fall prevention, crash protection, dodge, auto-swap — send normal-looking inputs and packets and are lower risk, though a strict anti-cheat could still flag something like a mid-flight armor swap.
 The aimbot is the one feature that's reliably bannable.
 Use accordingly.

 ---